Singin' the Blues (Sam M. Lewis, Joe Young, Con Conrad and J. R. Robinson song): Other Recordings

 The Aileen Stanley version was released as Victor 18703, Matrix # 24657–6, in 1920.
-Connie Boswell recorded the song on Decca Records in 1932.
+Bennie Krueger and his Orchestra recorded the song in 1921.
+Fletcher Henderson and His orchestra released the song in 1931.
 Marion Harris recorded the song for Columbia in 1934.
+The song was recorded by Lionel Hampton and His orchestra in 1939 by RCA Victor.
 Eddie Condon and His Band released the song in 1943 on Commodore.
-Fletcher Henderson and His orchestra released the song in 1931.
-The song was recorded by Lionel Hampton and His orchestra in 1939 by RCA Victor.
-Bennie Krueger and his Orchestra recorded the song in 1921.
+Connie Boswell recorded the song on Decca Records in 1952.
 The Original Memphis Five released their version of "Singin' the Blues" in 1957 with leader James Lytell on clarinet, Billy Butterfield on trumpet, Milford Miff Mole on trombone, and Frank Signorelli on piano, Eugene Traxler on bass, and Anthony Sbarbaro on drums (though Billy Butterfield had recorded a version of it with his own band in 1950, which was released by London Records).

 Trumbauer/Beiderbecke Recording

 Bix Beiderbecke, Frank Trumbauer, and Eddie Lang recorded "Singin' the Blues" on February 4, 1927, in New York and released it as Okeh 40772 backed with "Clarinet Marmalade" as by Frankie Trumbauer's Orchestra with Bix and Lang.
 The personnel on the session were: Frankie Trumbauer, C-melody saxophone; Bix Beiderbecke, cornet; Bill Rank, trombone; Jimmy Dorsey, clarinet; Doc Ryker, alto sax; Paul Madeira Mertz, piano; Eddie Lang, guitar; and, Chauncey Morehouse, drums.
 This recording became a jazz milestone and a jazz standard which was inducted in the Grammy Hall of Fame in 1977.